What we do

 We can only do this work through the great and ongoing support of our many partners – many of whom are driving the real and tangible changes on the ground.

 WENP holds an Annual Forum to update – and gain critical input from – our wider stakeholders on our current work and thinking.
 This is also a great opportunity for networking and to celebrate work among the wider Partnership.
-We will share details below soon on this year’s Forum.

 We aim to be inclusive in the organisations we include in our working groups and consider as our partners.
 If you would like to get in touch to learn more about the Partnership and opportunities to work together, we would love to hear from you.
 You can also stay in touch by joining our mailing list.